mkf/ingressmedal/README.md

 AP and medals counting for Ingress (game from Niantic Labs (a Google company))

+* At the moment, no new medals are counted, the data format will also change, as I'm moving my whole project into Django, while learning Django at the same time.
+If you're interested in my project, click Watch so you will get known when something happens.

 Branches
 ---------
 *`master`* branch is *always stable*, so you can safely just clone it for the latest version